Ben Affleck’s Loved Ones Reportedly Fear Shauna Sexton Could Jeopardize His Sobriety, ‘ET’ Reports

 Ben Affleck and Shauna Sexton’s relationship hasn’t let up since he entered rehab and it reportedly has people in his camp concerned.

-The Playboy model has been seen visiting the actor and according to an article from Entertainment Tonight, the people closest to him fear that the relationship could distract Affleck from maintaining his sobriety.
+The Playboy model has been seen visiting the actor, and according to an article from Entertainment Tonight, the people closest to him fear that the relationship could distract Affleck from maintaining his sobriety.

 A source told ET Online that he’s been ignoring suggestions that he should put the Sexton relationship on the backburner while he tries to overcome his addiction.

-“The more time Ben seems to spend with Shauna, the more he seems to want to go home.” the insider said.
+“The more time Ben seems to spend with Shauna, the more he seems to want to go home,” the insider said.

-Jennifer Garner, Affleck’s ex-wife is one of the people who’s worried about Sexton’s effect on Affleck, the source added.
+Jennifer Garner, Affleck’s ex-wife, is one of the people who’s worried about Sexton’s effect on Affleck, the source added.
 Garner reportedly wants him to devote more time to rehab than the initial 28 days that he signed up for.
 So, if the relationship with Sexton is encouraging him to leave, it’s likely that Garner isn’t too happy about the situation.

 “She knows she can only do so much and that the process is up to him,” ET’s source revealed.